 What the heck is nooch, you might be asking?
 I question because I also thought the same thing.
 Nooch is short for nutritional yeast, often cultivated from beets and sugar cane.
 It’s heated and dried, so it doesn’t work as a leavener, but its savoury, cheesy flavour makes it a tasty ingredient.
 Why wouldn’t you use cheese?
 Nooch is full of nutrients, including fibre, B vitamins, minerals, and protein.
 Notorious Nooch’s unique selling point is that they toast the existing nooch until the flavours profiles develop, then add it back into normal nooch; still with me?
 The website features these cute, rather mischievous characters and uses colours that reflect the charm of the product packaging.
 You can also slide through the product offering interactively: it looks and functions really nicely.

-eCommerce isn't just an add-on to your marketing strategy anymore.
-Consumers are actively shopping online and due to the pandemic, they've become more inclined to continue as opposed to returning to stores.
+Ecommerce isn't just an add-on to your marketing strategy anymore.
+Consumers are actively shopping online, and due to the pandemic, they've become more inclined to continue shopping as opposed to returning to stores.
 It offers an entirely different opportunity to build brand advocates and loyalty and focuses on a brand's product in a silo instead of pushing for shelf appeal.